Continuing Education Activity

 The US Preventive Services Task Force recommends that all women aged 65 have routine screening for osteoporosis.
 The task force made no formal recommendations for men.
-They were also unable to recommend supplementation with either vitamin D or calcium daily, stating there is insufficient evidence in the primary prevention of fractures.
+They were also unable to recommend supplementation with either vitamin D or calcium daily, stating insufficient evidence in the primary prevention of fractures.
 Current recommendations from the National Osteoporosis Foundation continue to recommend a diet that includes calcium, vitamin D, exercise, an assessment for risk factors leading to falls, cessation of smoking, and limiting excessive alcohol intake.

-Screening includes but not limited to: bone mineral density testing, height measurements, vertebral imaging, and checking biochemical markers.
+Screening includes but is not limited to: bone mineral density testing, height measurements, vertebral imaging, and checking biochemical markers.

-Providers who take x-rays of the spine need to be familiar with the radiographic signs of vertebral column fractures; these include family practitioners and even chiropractors, who should refer appropriately when they encounter such conditions.
+Providers who take X-rays of the spine need to be familiar with the radiographic signs of vertebral column fractures; these include family practitioners and even chiropractors, who should refer appropriately when they encounter such conditions.